aceeric/ociregistry/README.md

 1. It exclusively provides _pull_ capability.
 You can't push images to it, it doesn't support the `/v2/_catalog` endpoint, etc.
 2. It provides *caching pull-through* capability to any upstream registry: internal, air-gapped, or public; supporting the following types of access: anonymous, basic auth, HTTP, HTTPS, one-way TLS, and mTLS.

 This OCI distribution server is intended to satisfy one use case: the need for a Kubernetes caching pull-through registry that enables a k8s cluster to run reliably in an air-gapped network or in a network with intermittent/degraded connectivity to upstream registries.
+(However, it also nicely mitigates rate-limiting issues when doing local Kubernetes development.)

 The goals of the project are: